pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

  database or :py:data:`NAV_NOT_FOUND` if there are no navaids of that type in the database.  *You must pass exactly one navaid type to this routine.*

- .. warning:: Due to a bug in the SDK, when fix loading is disabled in the rendering settings screen, calling this routine with fixes returns a bogus navaid.
-Using this navaid can crash X-Plane.

  >>> xp.findFirstNavAidOfType(navType=xp.Nav_DME)
  18826
  >>> xp.findFirstNavAidOfType(navType=xp.Nav_DME | xp.Nav_VOR)